Frequently Asked Questions

 Will my Professional Development courses transfer into all degree-seeking programs at the School of Education?

 If the course is listed in the course sequence of the desired degree program, it will transfer in as long as you received a grade of B or better.

 Can I transfer my nine Professional Development credits as well as coursework taken at other institutions into a degree-seeking program at the School of Education?

 Please see our transfer policy for the total number of credits (including Professional Development courses taken at the School of Education.

 What is the online orientation course and why do I have to take it?

 The EDUC/GSAS 500 Online Orientation course is a self-paced online course designed to orient you with the basics of taking an online course within the Blackboard web-based learning platform at Regent.
-It is recommended that you pass this course before starting your Professional Learning course.
+It is recommended that you pass this course before starting your Professional Development course.
 Most students take about 3 hours to complete the course and they may do so on their own schedule.
 This course is a 0 credit course and is pass/fail.
 If you do not pass the course during the semester in which you are enrolled, you must register and pay for it again in a following semester.

 What is Library orientation and do I have to take it?

-The UNIV LIB is optional for Professional Learning students and mandatory if you are a degree-seeking student.
+The UNIV LIB is optional for Professional Development students and mandatory if you are a degree-seeking student.
 If you have never conducted library research or it has been a long time since you were a student, you may consider adding this course since most of your courses here at the School of Education require research paper submission.
 To add this course during the registration process, list it as UNIV LIB Library Information, Research & Resources on either the online or paper registration form.